peacey/split-vpn/README.md

    * The option `ROUTE_TABLE` is the same number as `Table` in your `wg0.conf` file.
    * The option `DEV` is set to "wg0" or your interface's name if different (i.e.: the name of your .conf file).

 6. Run wg-quick to start wireguard with your configuration and test if the connection worked.
+Replace wg0 with your interface name if different.

     ```sh
     /mnt/data/wireguard/setup_wireguard.sh